“Each patient has unique needs and

 as a teammate to develop individualized

-Dr. Chad Giles combines his interest in medicine with his love of sports through his work as a sports medicine physician who practices non-operative orthopedics.
+Dr. Giles combines his interest in medicine with his love of sports through his work as a sports medicine physician who practices non-operative orthopedics.
 He is also athletics department head physician for University of Wisconsin-Stevens Point.

 Originally from the Wausau area, Dr. Giles received most his care from the Marshfield Clinic Health System and says working here feels like coming home.